Alikhalili56/Drone_Simulator/README.md

 <img width="768" alt="Screenshot 2025-02-17 at 14 42 30" src="https://github.com/user-attachments/assets/e4cd682e-174e-4c71-a09a-7d9a4f6e3d2b" />

 A comprehensive guide: (https://www.youtube.com/watch?v=sHrXO_5-YJg).

+### **5. Build the Application**
+1. In Unity navigate to File>Build Profiles
+2. Choose your Preferred Platform like Windows or MacOS 3.Select your scenes : scene 0 should be **Menu** and scene 1 should be **Game** 4.Click on Build, choose a location on your system and wait a few seconds for Unity to finish the build.

 **OR** you can add your token after building the application for prefered OS in the **Main Menu** of the application (located in the settings).